Context dependent micturition

 Mice form social dominance hierarchies.

-Social rank can affect multiple dimensions of biology.
-A clear readout of social rank in mice is urination pattern.
-We are investigating the neural circuits that link social status to micturition behavior and how these circuits develop over ontogeny.
+Social rank influences multiple aspects of biology, including behavior and physiology.
+In mice, one clear indicator of social status is urination pattern.
+We are investigating the neural circuits that connect social hierarchy to micturition behavior, and how these circuits emerge and mature across development.

 Image credit: Igor Stramyk